asoler000/Weather-Dashboard/README.md

 You are required to submit the following for review:

-* The URL of the deployed application.
+* The URL of the deployed application https://asoler000.github.io/Weather-Dashboard/

 * The URL of the GitHub repository. https://github.com/asoler000/Weather-Dashboard